smaruns3nthil/reactnd-project-myreads/README.md

 To get the application running :

+* clone or download the project from git hub
 * install all project dependencies with `npm install`
 * start the development server with `npm start`